wolfadex/elm-open-api-cli/example-using-api/README.md

 # elm-open-api-codegen example

-This example uses `elm-open-api-codegen` to generates Elm code for an API schema, customizing some of the generated code in the process, by use of the `OpenApi.Config.withFormat` function.
+This example uses `elm-open-api-codegen` to generate Elm code for an API schema, customizing some of the generated code in the process, by use of the `OpenApi.Config.withFormat` function.

 The "project" includes a `Data.Id` module that defines an opaque id type for API